sunilbhargava511/Nutritionist/DEPLOYMENT.md

 The app uses SQLite by default, which works well for Railway.
 For production use with multiple instances, consider upgrading to PostgreSQL:

-1. **Add PostgreSQL to Railway**
+1. **Add PostgreSQL Service to Railway**
-   - In your Railway project, click "New"
+   - In your Railway project dashboard, click "+ New"
-   - Select "Database" → "PostgreSQL"
+   - Select "Database" → "Add PostgreSQL"
-   - Railway will automatically provision a database
+   - Railway will create a new PostgreSQL service
+   - The database service will appear alongside your app service

 2. **Update DATABASE_URL**
    - Railway automatically sets the `DATABASE_URL` variable